 Statistics show that those with an annual income of at least $100,000 are nearly twice as likely to have their identity stolen than someone who makes less than $50,000.
-However, that has less to do with them being targets because of their wealth than it does with the fact that people with more money tend to have more accounts.
+However, that has less to do with them being targeted because of their wealth than it does with the fact that people with more money tend to have more accounts.

 What to do if your identity is stolen?

-Hopefully you never need to know the answer to this question, but it’s best to be prepared just in case.
+Hopefully, you never need to know the answer to this question, but it’s best to be prepared just in case.
 If your identity does get stolen, there are some steps you will want to take immediately.